 So much is happening at the Elsie Scherle Gallery!
 Touring and local exhibitions, music and fellowship, presentations and programs galore!
 Take some time to tour around and check what's coming up next!

-Monique Martin: Continuous and Nidificate
+Monique Martin: Continuous

 Continuous is a multi-sensory art installation by Monique Martin augmented by the scent of beeswax and the sound of buzzing bees that comments on the steady decline in honeybee populations and the devastating effects of their collapsed colonies.
 Through ceiling-suspended panels and a participatory hive wall, the artist creates an interactive experience where visitors are immersed in a “live” beehive.

 Martin seeks to illustrate the delicate nature of what happens in a hive as it relates to the interactions of humans: The more we are involved, the more the bees suffer.

 A multi-disciplinary artist and art educator, Monique has exhibited her printmaking, paintings, sculptures, installations and book works in solo, invited and juried group exhibitions in eight countries.
 Her works are held in more than twenty-five public and private collections internationally.